danielliedt/smart_receipt_manager/README.md

 # Smart Receipt Manager 🧾

 Hi!
-I'm a student trying things out, and this is my project to help manage messy paper receipts.
-It uses AI and rule-list to read and categorize your expenses automatically.
+I'm a student trying things out, and this is my project to help manage diffrent digital receipts.
+It scans for name price quantity.
+It uses AI and rule-list to categorize your items automatically.

 You wanna only use it (and have german receipts) and dont think about code: Download the groq version, need an groq-account for it an create api-key (look it up where)